A Garden to Tend

-Some lovely friends of mine left town to spend time out of state and kindly asked me to tend to their garden while they’re away.
-Since I live at a higher altitude where growing much beyond herbs is tricky, having access to fresh vegetables has been such a gift.
+Some friends left town and asked me to tend their garden while they were away.
+Since I live at a higher altitude, where growing much beyond herbs is a challenge, having access to an abundance of fresh vegetables has been a gift.

 Harvesting the Last of the Season

-I added chunks of marinated feta (my own homemade batch) and a handful of olives to bring a salty, briny finish that ties it all together.
-It’s rustic, nourishing, and a beautiful way to celebrate the end of the garden season.
+Chunks of marinated feta and a handful of olives added a salty, briny finish that tied everything together.
+It was rustic, nourishing, and a beautiful way to celebrate the garden season’s final harvest.

 Tomatoes bring in lycopene, a powerful antioxidant linked to heart health and skin protection.
 Roasting them actually enhances the bioavailability of lycopene, making this dish both comforting and beneficial.